 It took a long time for us to settle on the material we've chosen for Plyhome furniture.
 We wanted something beautiful but strong.
 Something that would play subtle background decor role for all styles of NZ homes - villa to contemporary apartment and everything in between.
-Our wish-list was brutal, but we found everything we needed with Finnish Birch Plywood.
+Our wish-list was brutal, but we found everything we needed with European Birch Plywood.
 Here's an overview of why it made the cut.

 A wise lady once told us that it's what's on the inside that counts: to never judge a book (or a person) by appearance.
 She was, of course, completely right.
 But on the flip-side, sometimes beauty doesn't come cheaply.
 Which explains another wise saying: 'You get what you pay for'.
 The birch plywood that we've selected for Plyhome furniture is not the cheap yellowish plywood that you see on building sites or at the hardware store.
 It's on a completely different level: a stand-out beauty, with a beautiful clear grain and subtle light colour.
 It's the timber version of an excellent marble.

 We should emphasise, that this is not an engineered grain.
-The wood grain that you see in Plyhome products is a genuine wood grain and you have the choice of a natural birch, lava, truffle, oaknut, half oaknut, matte black, matte white or smoky olive coating applied over the top.
+The wood grain that you see in Plyhome products is a genuine wood grain and you have the choice of a natural birch, lava, pebble, toffee, matte black, matte white or smoky olive finish.
 It's why each and every single piece of Plyhome furniture is unique - no two pieces will ever look the same due to the natural variation of the timber, but each one will have a high quality grain.
-This consistency is one of the reasons we selected Finnish birch plywood.
+This consistency is one of the reasons we selected European birch plywood.

 As beautiful as it is, appearance isn't just what we focus on when we're in the design process.
 Function is just as important, and this is where birch really shines.
 The durability and strength of birch plywood is hard to beat.